 Standard Pleated Media Home Air Filters

-These are your more standard home air filters and can be found at nearly all home improvement stores.
-While pleated home air filters may have a lower cost, they also have to be replaced more often – every four to twelve weeks versus yearly like the whole-home HEPA and high-efficiency air filters.
+These are your more familiar home air filters and can be found at nearly all department stores.
+While pleated home air filters may have a lower cost, they also have to be changed more often – every four to twelve weeks versus yearly like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters can cost you between $60 and $100, for annual cost you’re looking at nearly the same price.
-Standard pleated air filters can destroy up to 45% of your home’s air pollutants and the biggest factor is the number of pleats per foot.
-The more pleats, the better the air flow, and the cleaner your home’s air will be.
+Standard pleated air filters can destroy up to 45% of pollutants in your home’s air and the largest factor is the number of pleats per foot.
+The higher number of pleats, the better the air flow, and the cleaner your home’s air will be.

 Basic Fiberglass Home Air Filters

 The flat, fiberglass air filters are the most plain type of filters.
-These filters do not normally improve your indoor air quality; instead, they were designed to shelter the heating and cooling equipment from having larger contaminants infiltrate the system and harm the components.
+These filters do not normally better your indoor air quality; instead, they were designed to shelter the HVAC equipment from having larger contaminants infiltrate the system and damage the parts.
 As a result, they aren’t successful at removing indoor air pollutants, but they are available for about $1 each.

 If you need help deciding which air filter is the best fit for you home, give Epperson Service Experts a call today and we will talk you through all the options and help you decide which air filter is best for your home’s air.